-The upcoming season of the Acoustic Café Folk Series at the Grand Rapids venue will feature stars spanning generations and styles.
+The upcoming season of the Acoustic Café Folk Series at the Grand Rapids venue will feature stars spanning generations and styles, as well as Michigan star Joshua Davis.
 Details at Local Spins.

 Support our coverage of

 From 1970s star Janis Ian to acclaimed singer-songwriters Mat Kearney and Josh Ritter to instrumental virtuoso Chris Thile to soulful folk/Americana trio The Wood Brothers, Grand Rapids’ St. Cecilia Music Center aims to up the ante for its upcoming Acoustic Café Folk Series.

 The 2022-2023 edition of the series will kick off Oct.
 19 with Ian, who may best be known for her 1975 hit, “At Seventeen,” but whose pop/folk legacy continues to unfold: She released her first album in 15 years, “The Light at the End of the Line,” in January.